wrode/Blog/_posts/2016-08-19-Smart contracts.md

 The smart contract code is the terms and conditions that you are signing up for when interacting with a smart contract.
 As long as you trust the blockchain that the smart contract resides on, you know that the code will execute exactly as programmed - so no breach of agreement can exist.
 It is important to note however, that working as *programmed* does not mean that it will work as *intended* - if there are errors in the code.

 The second element of trust was briefly mentioned in the above paraph, and is trust in the blockchain as a whole.
 Going back to our analogy, the blockchain consists of enchanted documents that can be owned anyone who wants to participate in maintaining the agreement.
 The magic rules of the enchanted document defines which changes are allowed and which are not.
 However, if a group of the participants decide to group together and define new rules, they can create their own offshoot of the original blockchain.
 The new rules for the new blockchain can impact the existing smart contracts on the blockchain.
-If a small number of participants choose to create an offshoot with new rules, this does not really affect the original blockchain, it just keeps going with a slightly lower number of participants.
+If a small number of participants choose to create an offshoot with new rules, this does not affect the original blockchain, it just keeps going with a slightly lower number of participants.
 It really affects the original blockchain when a larger portion of the participants choose to join the offshot.

 The creation of offshot blockchains is not necessarily a bad thing though.
 Almost all of the hard forks to date are upgrades of the magic rules, making the blockchain perform better - the smart contracts on the blockchain remain untouched.
 There have been a few forks that have changed the state of the contracts however, but these have been extremely controversial.